Paneth cell: Necrotizing enterocolitis

 Paneth cells develop gradually during gestation and therefore preterm babies might not have them in sufficient numbers.
 This leaves preterm babies vulnerable to necrotizing enterocolitis.
-About mid-way though the development of the small intestine, cathelicidin secretion is replaced by α-defensin secretion.
+About mid-way through the development of the small intestine, cathelicidin secretion is replaced by α-defensin secretion.
 The small intestine of the premature baby is at this transition stage when the baby is born, making preterm babies susceptible to intestinal injury and, subsequently, to necrotizing enterocolitis.
 It should furthermore be noted that early Paneth cells do not possess fully functional, mature granules.

 The mechanism that links Paneth cells to necrotizing enterocolitis remains unclear, but it has been theorized that a bloom of Proteobacteria and, more specifically, Enterobacteriaceae species precedes the development of the condition.
 When an inflammation then subsequently occurs, nitrates can be fermented by Enterobacteriaceae sp. but not by obligate anaerobes, which cannot use nitrates as a growth substrate.
 Thus, Proteobacteria are able to use this selective pressure to out-compete the obligate anaerobic Firmicutes and Bacteroidetes, resulting in their overgrowth and consequent dysbiosis.

 The process is thought to begin when the premature infant is exposed to foreign antigens via formula feeding.
 Inflammatory cytokines are subsequently released, creating a more aerobic state leading to a competitive advantage for Proteobacteria.
 As the microbiome becomes more dysbiotic, anti-inflammatory mechanisms weaken, which contributes to a cycle of increasing intestinal inflammation.
 The inflammation leads to a further loss in Paneth cells density and function, resulting in the impairment of AMP secretion and the destruction of the stem cell niche.